Slowly Increasing Steering Maneuver

 The Environment subsystem generates the wind and ground forces.
 The reference application has these environment variants.

-Uses Vehicle Terrain Sensor block to implement ray tracing in 3D environment
+Uses Simulation 3D Terrain Sensor block to implement a multipoint terrain sensor in 3D environment

 Implements a constant friction value